ChrisWu1997/2D-Motion-Retargeting/README.md

   For the sake of convenience, we pack the Mixamo Data that we use.
 To download it, see [Google Drive](https://drive.google.com/open?id=1UGS-wFRzyLCReJcCN6rdVtRzKBjFa7t1) or [Baidu Drive](https://pan.baidu.com/s/1fYN4QYWOOQH9ZKOY5_2Upw) (8jq3).
 After downloading, extract it into `./mixamo_data`.

   > NOTE: Our Mixamo dataset only covers a part of the whole collections provided by the Mixamo website.
 If you want to collect Mixamo Data by yourself, you can follow the our guide [here](https://github.com/ChrisWu1997/2D-Motion-Retargeting/blob/master/dataset/Guide%20For%20Downloading%20Mixamo%20Data.md).
-The downloaded files are of `fbx` format, to convert it into `json`/`npy` (joints 3d position), you can use our script `dataset/fbx2joints3d.py`.
+The downloaded files are of `fbx` format, to convert it into `json`/`npy` (joints 3d position), you can use our script `dataset/fbx2joints3d.py`(requires blender 2.79).

 - Preprocess the downloaded data